Drayviz/Team-01-project/README.md

 To access the work that has been completed for Demo 1 on Feburary 26, 2019.
 A zipfile labeled Demo1.zip will be on the repository.
 Files include: Entity.java, Game.java, GameState.java, HumanPlaer.java, Map.java, MapClass.java, Pieces.java, and Turn.java

 # How to compile and run Demo1
-Download the Demo1.zip to obtain all files.
-Using eclipse will proivde a simple way to run and compile code at once.
+Download the GameName.zip and compile Game.java and then run Game